 As a security measure, receipt links expire within 30 days.
 Accessing an expired receipt link resends the receipt to the original recipient.

 Receipts with Billing

 Stripe creates receipts when a customer pays an invoice, or makes any subscription payment.
 Receipts for subscription and invoice payments are itemized to include line items, discounts, and taxes.

 After payment, the Hosted Invoice Page includes a link to a receipt that a customer can download for their own records.

 Manually send receipts from the Dashboard

 You can send receipts in the Dashboard using the receipt history section of a payment’s page, or the payments section of a customer’s page.
-You can specify a different email address to resend an email receipt to, or a comma-separated list of addresses if you need to send it to multiple recipients.
-You can send receipts a maximum of 10 times per payment, and the payment’s page displays a complete history of all receipts.
+You can provide a different email address to resend an email receipt, or a comma-separated list of addresses to send it to multiple recipients.
+The payment’s page displays a history of the last 10 receipts.

-When a payment is refunded, a receipt is automatically sent to the same email address that was provided in the original charge.
+When a payment is refunded, Stripe automatically sends a receipt to the same email address provided in the original charge.
 You can also use the Dashboard to manually send a copy of the refund receipt.

-Stripe receipts will help you comply by filling in all the fields that we know.
-However, you must send a few fields in the description parameter to display other custom text on your receipts, for example:
+Stripe receipts help you comply by filling in all the fields that we know.
+Use the description parameter to display other custom text on your receipts, for example: